14 Best PR Tools 2026 (Review & Comparison)

 - Teams that already have pitching tools but want better reporting output

-Best for: Broadcast monitoring for TV and radio.
+Best for: Broadcast monitoring for TV and radio coverage.

 Critical Mention is a monitoring tool designed specifically for broadcast coverage.
-It’s useful for PR teams who need visibility into television and radio mentions.
+It's useful for PR teams who need visibility into television and radio mentions – a niche that most general media monitoring tools don't cover well.

 - TV and radio monitoring